 We are engaged in the development of new ore bodies.
 Our ability to sustain or increase our present level of production is dependent in part on the successful exploration and development of new ore bodies and/or expansion of existing mining operations.
-Decisions about the development of the M Pit expansion at Montana Tunnels and other future projects, such as our Huizopa, Pike River and Grey Fox projects, are subject to the successful completion of feasibility studies, issuance of necessary governmental permits and receipt of adequate financing.
+Decisions about the development of the M Pit expansion (in the event that we do not or are unable to sell Montana Tunnels Mining, Inc. to Elkhorn Goldfields Inc. as contemplated by the Montana Tunnels letter of intent) at Montana Tunnels and other future projects, such as our Huizopa, Pike River and Grey Fox projects, are subject to the successful completion of feasibility studies, issuance of necessary governmental permits and receipt of adequate financing.